ExtrinSplat: Decoupling Geometry and Semantics for Open-Vocabulary Understanding in 3D Gaussian Splatting: Method

+We present ExtrinSplat, a training-free framework that realizes the extrinsic paradigm by decoupling 3D geometry from semantics, as shown in Fig.~\ref{014}.
+The core of the ExtrinSplat framework is to treat each object in a 3D scene as an independent entity.
+For every object, the model performs separate 3D grouping and semantic feature assignment.
+The assignment process for these objects is mutually independent and can match the same Gaussian points simultaneously.
+User queries in natural language are matched directly against the features of these independent object groups.
+This approach eliminates the need to store a unique semantic feature vector for every Gaussian point, enabling more efficient and coherent object-level semantic understanding.

-We propose a training-free pipeline for point-level 3D open-vocabulary semantic segmentation, as shown in Fig.~\ref{014}.
-Our method takes a pre-trained 3DGS scene representation and its corresponding image sequence as input.
-First, the Data Preparation stage (\S\ref{sec:data_prep}) generates multi-view, multi-granularity object masks.
-Next, the Object-level Grouping stage (\S\ref{sec:grouping_main}) links 2D masks to 3D Gaussian points and purifies the resulting object boundaries by identifying and excluding ambiguous neutral points.
-Finally, the Instance Feature Extraction stage (\S\ref{sec:feature_extraction}) uses a VLM to extract textual features for each object, enabling alignment with open-vocabulary queries.
+Our method takes an optimized 3DGS scene representation and its corresponding image sequence as input.
+First, the data preparation stage (\S\ref{sec:data_prep}) generates multi-view, multi-granularity object masks.
+Next, the object-level grouping stage (\S\ref{sec:grouping_main}) links 2D masks to 3D Gaussian points and purifies the resulting object boundaries by identifying and excluding ambiguous neutral points.
+Then, the instance feature extraction stage (\S\ref{sec:feature_extraction}) uses a VLM to generate textual hypotheses for each object group.
+Finally, these geometric groups and semantic components are assembled into the extrinsic semantic index layer (\S\ref{sec:index_layer}) to formalize the decoupling and enable efficient open-vocabulary querying.